NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 Now that your plugin has its own config, we should update the logic in the network hooks to use it.

-All we need to do it is to modify the `packages/plugin/src/hooks/network.ts` file, and replace
+All we need to do is modify the `packages/plugin/src/hooks/network.ts` file and replace

 ```ts
 connection.myAccount = accounts[0];